What is Tekla Model Sharing

 All sharing actions require a valid Tekla Model Sharing license.
-Tekla Model Sharing licenses are tied to users' Trimble Identities.
+Licenses are tied to users' Trimble Identities.
 The organization's administrator assigns and manages the licenses in the Tekla Online Admin Tool.

-The users of the same shared model need to have the same Tekla Structures version, and use the same latest service pack.
+The users of the same shared model must have the same Tekla Structures version, and use the same latest service pack.

 Tekla Model Sharing licenses

-Tekla Model Sharing licenses are assigned and managed in the Tekla Online Admin Tool.
+The organization's administrator assigns and manages the subscription licenses in the Tekla Online Admin Tool.
 To obtain a Tekla Model Sharing license, contact your organization's administrator.
-For details about model sharing licenses, see Manage user accounts for Tekla products.

 How Tekla Model Sharing uses the sharing service

 When you start to share a model using Tekla Model Sharing, the model is connected to the cloud-based sharing service.